Header image

 Infrastructure as a Service (IaaS)

 Businesses can access virtualized computer resources, including servers, storage, and networking, through the Infrastructure as a Service (IaaS) cloud model.
-Businesses can easily provision and de-provision computing resources rapidly with IaaS, enabling them to scale up or down as necessary.
+Businesses can rapidly provision and de-provision computing resources with IaaS, enabling them to scale up or down as necessary.
 The most prevalent IaaS examples include Google Cloud Platform, Microsoft Azure, and Amazon Web Services.

 For companies that need to host unique applications or websites but don’t want to invest in real hardware, IaaS is a popular option.
 Businesses can save money by using IaaS to avoid the expenses of buying and maintaining actual accessories like servers and storage units.